awsdocs/amazon-redshift-developer-guide/doc_source/associate-datashare-console.md

      1. Choose **Associate**\.

  If you're associating the datashare with a Lake Formation account, go to the Lake Formation console to create a database, then define permissions over the database\.
-For more information, see Creating a federated database from an Amazon Redshift datashare invitation in AWS Lake Formation in the AWS Lake Formation Developer Guide\.
+For more information, see [ Setting up permissions for Amazon Redshift datashares](https://docs.aws.amazon.com/lake-formation/latest/dg/setup-ds-perms.html) in the AWS Lake Formation Developer Guide\.
 Once you create a AWS Glue database or a federated database, you can use query editor v2 or any preferred SQL client with your consumer cluster to query the data\.
 For more information, see [Working with Lake Formation\-managed datashares as a consumer](lake-formation-getting-started-consumer.md)\.

 After the datashare is associated, the datashares become available\.